penguinoffline/BLACKSITE/README.md

 - macOS
 - Windows

-You can find both in the GitHub Release.
+You can download both from the [BLACKSITE v1.0.0 GitHub Release](https://github.com/penguinoffline/BLACKSITE/releases/tag/v1.0.0).

 The Windows build is currently unsigned, so Windows may show a security warning when opening it for the first time.